Intrinsic antiferromagnetic half-metal and topological phases from the ferrovalley states of the sliding bilayer altermagnets: acknowledgments

-\textit{Acknowledgments.} This work was supported by the National Natural Science Foundation of China (No. 12304217), the National Key Research and Development Program of China (No. 2024YFA1410300), the Natural Science Foundation of Hunan Province (No. 2025JJ60002) and the Fundamental Research Funds for the Central Universities from China (No. 531119200247).
+We thank Dr. X. Zhang and Dr. H.-Y. Ma for helpful discussions and comments.
+This work was supported by the National Natural Science Foundation of China (No. 12304217), the National Key Research and Development Program of China (No. 2024YFA1410300), the Natural Science Foundation of Hunan Province (No. 2025JJ60002) and the Fundamental Research Funds for the Central Universities from China (No. 531119200247).